Indie Game Development MA (online)

 Early Bird discount

 An Early Bird discount is available for early applications.
-The scheme offers a £300 MA / £150 PGDip tuition fee reduction if you apply by 2 August 2021.
+The scheme offers a £300 MA / £150 PGDip tuition fee reduction if you apply by the relevant deadline.

 For information on fees, get in touch using our online form.